ipaqmaster/zfsUnlocker/README.md

 If kernel arguments are used the script attempts to protect them by changing the permissions on `/proc/cmdline`.

+When using kernel arguments to drive the script I also recommend changing your EFI mount's fstab entry to include umask=0077 so regular users can't read your `<EFI>/loader/entries/*.conf` files to obtain the host's vault credentials.

 ## Hashicorp Vault setup example

 Examples assuming a ZFS rootfs system consisting of a zpool named after its shortname and a natively encrypted dataset 'root' (computer-name/root)